Texts in Context: Once, Now, and Forever

 Dante: An Author Profile Read More »

-St. Bernard of Clairvaux: An Author Profile Read More »
+St. Bernard: An Author Profile Read More »

 To fathom the nature and operations of the divine upon humanity is an illumination beyond the workaday intellect.